awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 # Walkthrough: Simplify AMI patching using Automation, AWS Lambda, and Parameter Store<a name="automation-walk-patch-windows-ami-simplify"></a>

 The following example expands on how to update a Windows AMI, as described in [Walkthrough: Patch a Windows Server AMI](automation-walk-patch-windows-ami-cli.md)\.
-This example uses the model where an organization maintains and periodically patches their own, proprietary AMIs rather than building from Amazon EC2 AMIs\.
+This example uses the model where an organization maintains and periodically patches their own, proprietary AMIs rather than building from Amazon Elastic Compute Cloud \(Amazon EC2\) AMIs\.

 The following procedure shows how to automatically apply operating system \(OS\) patches to a Windows AMI that is already considered to be the most up\-to\-date or *latest* AMI\.
-In the example, the default value of the parameter `SourceAmiId` is defined by a Systems Manager Parameter Store parameter called `latestAmi`\.
+In the example, the default value of the parameter `SourceAmiId` is defined by a AWS Systems Manager Parameter Store parameter called `latestAmi`\.
 The value of `latestAmi` is updated by an AWS Lambda function invoked at the end of the automation\.
 As a result of this Automation process, the time and effort spent patching AMIs is minimized because patching is always applied to the most up\-to\-date AMI\.
+Parameter Store and Automation are capabilities of AWS Systems Manager\.

 **Before you begin**
-Configure Automation roles and, optionally, EventBridge for Automation\.
+Configure Automation roles and, optionally, Amazon EventBridge for Automation\.
 For more information, see [Setting up Automation](automation-setup.md)\.

 **Topics**
 + [Task 1: Create a parameter in Systems Manager Parameter Store](#automation-pet1)